mainmatter/mainmatter.com/_posts/2022-07-26-scaling-tech-teams.md

 in our industry by now.
 When it comes to scaling teams though, the topic becomes even more relevant – whether bad code affects the productivity of a team of 5 or a team of 50 just makes a huge difference.
-The bigger a team gets, the higher the price tag is on unaddressed tech debt, in particular with more junior engineers on a team that might not be as comfortable working around it.
+The bigger a team gets, the higher the price tag is on unaddressed tech debt, in particular with more beginners on a team that might not be as comfortable working around it.
 Accepting tech debt as an impediment not only to the productivity but to the scalability of a team as such is crucial (one of our client calls this Scaling work instead of tech debt). **Plan time for working on code health and prioritize it together with feature work – it will have equal relevance for the sustainability of your product**!

 ## Developer Infrastructure